ajcashin/budget-gpsdo/README.md

 # budget-gpsdo

+*** BECAUSE I HAVEN'T LEARNED TO USE GitHub EFFECTIVELY, LATEST INFORMATION IS AT https://sourceforge.net/projects/minimal-gpsdo/ ***

 Provable 10MHz±0.01Hz (or better) into 50Ω at low cost

 NOTE: I haven't figured how to run GitHub properly.
 Look at the latest release for most recent updates.